EtherNet/IP to BACnet/IP PLC Alarm Integration Case Study

 • Facility type: Production facility

-• Client role: PLC and building automation integration stakeholders
+• Client role: PLC and BAS integration stakeholders

 • Chipkin product: Chipkin QuickServer Dual Ethernet FS-QS-2X10